Wolf watching in the Sierra de la Culebra

 The relaxed lodgings complement the general informality of our tours.

-The cost is £995 for a 5 day/4 night tour (+£195 single room supplement).
-This includes daily morning and evening wolf watches, trip into Portugal to the Duoro Gorge, daily local excursions, all transport on the tour, knowledgeable guide, breakfast and 3 course evening meal with drinks and a light lunch.
+The cost is £995 for a standard 5 day/4 night tour (+£195 single room supplement).
+This includes daily morning and evening wolf watches, daily local excursions, all transport on the tour, knowledgeable guide, breakfast and 3 course evening meal with drinks and a light lunch.

 Pickup and drop off is at Madrid or Asturias (Oviedo) airport.

 But basically, tell us your requirements and we will do our utmost to put together a package to suit you.